 Some studies also suggest it works by impacting other hormones, including luteinizing hormone (LH), follicle-stimulating hormone (FSH), estrogen, and progesterone.

 At 400 mg daily, chasteberry supports the production of LH, which initiates ovulation.
 This helps increase the progesterone-to-estrogen ratio.

 For some women (me included), chasteberry has the opposite effect – it causes mid-cycle spotting and my ovaries start pulsating.
 I know many other women who have similar reactions.
 It’s one of those herbs you just have to try and see how it affects you.
 We’re all different and we need to respect it.

 According to herbal reference guides, the recommended dosage of chasteberry is 30 to 40 mg once a day.
 However, it may be taken up to 500 to 1000 mg a day.
 In tincture form, the dosage is generally 0.2 mL two to three times a day but can be taken up to 3 to 5 mL a day at a 1:5 strength.
 Herbal practitioners often recommend taking it once daily at breakfast time.

-Some of the other ingredients in this powerful formula are DIM (diindolylmethane), broccoli seed extract (sulforaphane), and Calcium D-Glucarate.
+Some of the other ingredients in this powerful formula are DIM (diindolylmethane), broccoli seed extract (glucoraphanin), and Calcium D-Glucarate.
 These support the liver in detoxing excess “dirty” estrogens.

-Besides chasteberry, WWB also contains black cohosh and chrysin to balance hormones, reduce hot flashes, and keep testosterone from converting into estrogen — reducing estrogen dominance.
+Besides chasteberry, WWB also contains black cohosh to balance hormones, reduce hot flashes, and keep testosterone from converting into estrogen — reducing estrogen dominance.